maximinl/CUPCase-humbleai/README.md

 * utils, preprocess - for general utilis and preprocessing of the CUPCase dataset To use any of the above, follow the specific readme files in each.

+The dataset is available on huggingface - https://huggingface.co/datasets/ofir408/CupCase

+The CUPCase paper was accepted to AAAI 2025, and will be published soon.